masonym/phace-website/README.md

 # Phace Medical Aesthetics

 > A full-stack booking and e-commerce website for a small business in the medical aesthetics industry, located in Chilliwack, British Columbia.
-Designed to replace a Wix website and acuity scheduling paltform.
+Designed to replace a Wix website and acuity scheduling platform.
 Built to extend the limitations of off-the-shelf booking tools by building a fully customized frontend integrated with the Square API.

 ## Overview